alexrainman/ModernHttpClient/README.md

 ### What's new?

-Use SSLConfig parameter to provide server certificate chain public keys and a client certificate for Mutual TLS Authentication.
+Use TLSConfig parameter to provide server certificate chain public keys and a client certificate for Mutual TLS Authentication.

 TLS 1.2 has been enforced.